mamccorkle/UALR-Programming-2-Spring-22-Power-Play-12/README.md

 >
 > 1. Fireball Spell - deals basic attack damage to first 3 creatures.
 (5 SP)
 > 2. Fear Spell - 50% chance of causing fear.
 Affects all creatures.
 Reduces there chance to attack to 50% (3 SP)
 >
+>
 > B. For fun:
 >
-> a.
-Give monsters spell resistance based on type.
+> 1. Give Monsters spell resistance based on type
 >
-> 1. reduces fireball damage by percentage
+>    i) reduces fireball damage by percentage
-> 2. reduces chance of causing fear by percentage
 >
+>    ii) reduces chance of causing fear by percentage
+>
-> b.
-Give monsters differing attacks and spells!
+> 2. Give monsters differeing attacks and spells!
+>
+>

 #### Submission Due Date: